Black male student talking to White female teacher with binder in school hallway

 The Top 5 Do's and Don'ts for Letters of Recommendation

 Whether it’s for college applications or for an internship in college, it can be awkward and confusing to ask someone for a letter of recommendation.
 But the best thing to do is to keep your purpose in mind: to make you look like a good candidate for whatever it is you’re applying for.
-The person writing the recommendation for you has the same goal and are doing you a huge favor, so it’s important that you do whatever you can to make their job easier.
+The person writing the recommendation for you has the same goal and is doing you a huge favor, so it’s important that you do whatever you can to make their job easier.
 Here’s what you should and shouldn’t do when requesting your letters.

 Do: Ask formally and in advance